 When you’re on campus, talk to students, ask them questions about their experience, try to see yourself in their place, and see if the community is good for you.
 For my fellow international students or for anyone that does not have the chance to re-visit: reach out to students and even faculty if you are interested in any research or classes specifically, look for student clubs that you may be interested in, look at programs offered or opportunities to develop academically and personally, etc. Listen to yourself and ask if the colleges you are looking into are places you would thrive in.
 I pictured myself in all these places, but finally, the image of me at Tufts and the vibe of the School of Engineering made me feel like it was the right fit for me.
 As I arrived on campus for Orientation, I knew I made the right decision, and two years later, I am glad that I chose Tufts.

-Jason Rathman '17, Admissions Counselor
+Jason Rathman '17, Assistant Director of Admissions

 We understand that the weight of deciding where to go to college can feel monumental, but chances are that there is more than one college where you can find success in your own definition of the word.
 I advise students to take a two-step approach to making the decision after receiving acceptance letters: essentials and intangibles.
 The essentials are the foundation of your undergraduate experience, but it’s the intangibles--the people and community--that will see you through your growth.